apache/trafficcontrol/docs/source/admin/quick_howto/federations.rst

 		:scale: 100%
 		:align: center

 #.
-As a user with administrative priveleges, create a Federation Mapping by going to 'Services' -> 'Delivery Services' -> 'Federations' under 'More' and then clicking 'Add Federation Mapping'
+As a user with administrative privileges, create a Federation Mapping by going to :menuselection:`Services --> :term:`Delivery Service`\ s --> More --> Federations` and then clicking :guilabel:`Add Federation Mapping`.

 #.
-Choose the Delivery Service to which the federation will be mapped and assign it to the Federation-role user; click Add.
+Choose the :term:`Delivery Service` to which the federation will be mapped and assign it to the Federation-role user; click :guilabel:`Add`.

 	.. figure:: federations/02.png
 		:scale: 100%
 		:align: center

 #.
 After the Federation is added, Traffic Ops will display the Federation.
 Changes can be made at this time or the Federation can be deleted.
-Notice that no resolvers have been added to the fedeation yet.
-This can only be done by the Federation-role user to whom the Fedarated Delivery Service was assigned.
-If no further action is necessary, the Close button will close the window and display the list of all Federations.
+Notice that no resolvers have been added to the Federation yet.
+This can only be done by the Federation-role user to whom the Federated :term:`Delivery Service` was assigned.
+If no further action is necessary, the :guilabel:`Close` button will close the window and display the list of all Federations.

 	.. figure:: federations/03.png
 		:scale: 100%
 		:align: center

 #.
 The federation user logs into either the Traffic Ops API or the Traffic Portal UI and stores the Mojolicious cookie.
-The Mojolicious cookie can be obtained manually using the debug tools on a web browser or via a command line utility like cURL.
+The Mojolicious cookie can be obtained manually using the debug tools on a web browser or via a command line utility like :manpage:`curl(1)`.

 	.. code-block:: shell
 		:caption: Example cURL Command